💳 Pay 2x free of charge for purchases over €70

 5. Endocrine disruptors

 They are present in plastics and pesticides.
-Choose organic foods, as local as possible(Picard can be a good alternative, offering mostly foods from France, whose nutrients have been preserved by freezing, where there is a huge loss of nutrients for foods left out in the open for long periods of time during transport) and avoid plastic containers.
+Favor organic foods, as local as possible ( Picard can be a good alternative , by offering mainly foods of French origin, whose nutrients have been preserved thanks to freezing, where there is a huge loss of nutrients for foods left in the open air in transport for a long time) and avoid plastic containers.

-3. Easy-to-implement tips
+3. Easy to implement tips